Robert-Watts/secstate4/README.md

-# User Stories Creator
+# Secretary of State for...
+Creator

 ![A screen shot of](screenshot.png)

-This is a project to create user stories especially based around the Twitter user [@ShitUserStory](https://twitter.com/shituserstory)
+This is a project to create mock "Secretary of State for..." images based around the UK Twitter trend.

 ## Available Scripts